-The Company's mission is to become one of the largest retail hydroponic and organic specialty gardening retail outlets in the industry.
-Today, the Company owns and operates a chain of twenty one (21) retail hydroponic/gardening stores, with five (5) located in the state of Colorado, six (6) in the state of California, three (3) in the state of Michigan, two (2) in the state of Nevada, one (1) in the state of Washington, two (2) in the State of Oklahoma and one (1) in the state of Rhode Island, one (1) in Maine, and an online e-commerce store, HeavyGardens.
-Our plan is to open and operate hydroponic/gardening stores and related businesses throughout the United States and Canada.
+GrowGeneration is the largest chain of hydroponic garden centers in North America.
+Today, the Company owns and operates a chain of twenty three (23) retail hydroponic/gardening stores, with five (5) located in the state of Colorado, five (5) in the state of California, three (3) in the state of Michigan, two (2) in the state of Nevada, one (1) in the state of Washington, two (2) in the State of Oklahoma, one (1) in the state of Rhode Island, one (1) in New Hampshire, three (3) in Maine, and an online e-commerce store, HeavyGardens.
+Our plan is to acquire, open and operate hydroponic/gardening stores and related businesses throughout the United States and Canada.

-The Company engages in its e business through its wholly owned subsidiaries, GrowGeneration Pueblo Corp, GrowGeneration California Corp, GrowGeneration Nevada Corp, GrowGeneration Corp, GrowGeneration Rhode Island Corp, GrowGeneration Oklahoma Corp, GrowGeneration Canada, GrowGeneration HG Corp, GrowGeneration Hemp Corp, GGen Distribution Corp, GrowGeneration Michigan Corp, GrowGeneration New England Corp and GrowGeneration Management Corp.
+The Company engages in its business through its wholly owned subsidiaries, GrowGeneration Pueblo Corp, GrowGeneration California Corp, Grow Generation Nevada Corp, GrowGeneration Corp, GrowGeneration Rhode Island Corp, GrowGeneration Oklahoma Corp, GrowGeneration Canada, GrowGeneration HG Corp, GrowGeneration Hemp Corp, GGen Distribution Corp, GrowGeneration Michigan Corp, GrowGeneration New England Corp and GrowGeneration Management Corp.